Description of your page. About 20-50 words would be adequate, mentioning your main keyword once or twice....no more than that. ">

 but would keep his commands.

-R.C.Sproul also maintains, that, “First, we want our children to embrace the work of Christ.
-Second, we want them to do the work of Christ, to pursue his kingdom.” (p20) He also says, in keeping with Psalm 78, “We must with sincerity and zeal teach our children to teach their children to teach their children to teach their children to teach their children…to keep going until the King’s return.” (p26) and further on… “It is generation after generation after generation of building the kingdom, growing to be more like Christ, to love him, to imitate him, to know him aright.”
+R.C.Sproul also maintains, that, "First, we want our children to embrace the work of Christ.
+Second, we want them to do the work of Christ, to pursue his kingdom." (p20) He also says, in keeping with Psalm 78, "We must with sincerity and zeal teach our children to teach their children to teach their children - to teach their children - to teach their children - to keep going until the King's return." (p26) and further on, "It is generation after generation after generation of building the kingdom, growing to be more like Christ, to love him, to imitate him, to know him aright."

-R.C.Sproul has written an excellent book on the covenantal approach to homeschooling and through the book answers other questions like: “Who should teach our children?
-What should they be taught?”
 If you are interested in putting forth a solid foundation for Christian education, I highly recommend this book.
 This will be an asset on your bookshelf for you and your children.

 Quotes taken from When You Rise Up A Covenantal Approach to Homeschooling by R.C.Sproul Jnr, P&R Publishing Company, New Jersey,2004